saiakarsh193/GenVox/dev_log.md

 - Added `secToFormattedTime` in `utils` for printing time from seconds to a standard format.
 - Check `trimAudio` in general and format `create_dataset`.

+**{Rakesh}**
+- Added `create_dataset` file to download wav and transcript of the given youtube link and divide it into multiple segments and their respective text data.
+- Switched from `youtube_dl` to `yt-dlp` which is a forked version of youtube_dl as there were issues with youtube_dl. ([yt-dlp](https://github.com/yt-dlp/yt-dlp)).
+- Added a function to check whether the given link is youtube link or not.

 ### 01-04-23
 **{Akarsh}**